 GlassPoint has a unique solution for a CSP solar field with significant advantages over alternative approaches:

-GlassPoint is aiming to be the first company to produce solar heat at less than $3/MBtu – lower than the cost of burning natural gas.
+GlassPoint is aiming to be the first company to produce solar heat that is competitive with the cost of burning natural gas.
 The heat energy does not suffer the volatility of fuel prices and is emission free.
-GlassPoint is initially targeting the oil industry and thermal enhanced oil recovery (EOR) applications.
+GlassPoint is initially targeting the oil industry and thermal EOR applications.
 Not only could the solar EOR greatly reduce the industry’s OPEX and carbon emissions, the technology also promises to increase the fraction of economically recoverable oil.